noghanodedra/my-idea-pool/README.md

 Launches the test runner in the interactive watch mode.<br />
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm test -- --coverage --watchAll`

+To generate the code coverage report.
+It will be generated in 'coverage' folder.

 ### `npm run build`